zivlakmilos/magicbook/README.md

   first-file.html
   second-file.html
 ```

+If you want to have more control over folders and filenames, use the `permalink` setting.

 *This setting is also available in the configuration for each build*, which you can read more about below.